Planetary Science Research Discoveries

 Rille: Long channel on the Moon crossing the surface of maria; probably formed either as an open channel in a lava flow, or as an under-ground tube carrying hot lava which collapsed as the lava flowed out.

-Roche limit: The smallest distance at which a planetary object that has no internal strength can orbit another body without being torn apart by the larger body's gravitational force.
+Roche limit: The smallest distance at which a planetary object that has no internal strength can orbit another body without being torn apart by tidal forces (gravitational forces per unit mass exerted by the larger body).
+Earth's Roche limit is 18,470 km (11,470 miles).

 Rock: A naturally formed solid that is an aggregate of one or more minerals.

-S process: The buildup of heavy isotopes inside massive stars by the slow (hence the use of "s") absorption of neutrons by atomic nuclei.
+S-process: The buildup of heavy isotopes inside massive stars by the slow (hence the use of "s") absorption of neutrons by atomic nuclei.
+See also r-process and supernova.

 Scale: The relationship of a distance on a map or model to the true distance in space; written as a ratio, such as 1:24,000.